rishabh261996/Fast-Food-Marketing-Campaign/README.md

 # Fast-Food-Marketing-Campaign
-To help the company choose the best promotion based on a number of promotion strategies
+Objective :To help the company choose the best promotion based on a number of promotion strategies

 # Introduction: